 You’re going to have to eat less food.
 You’re going to be a little hungry.
 You’re going to have to exercise, you’re going to need to eat better which also means having to plan.

-But more important than any of those other things, and this is the hardest part – you’re going to need to exorcise the bad habits that have lead you to this point.
-This is hard exactly because it means taking responsibility, cultivating discipline – a word that has become seemingly taboo in today’s culture – and putting in the effort.
+But harder than any of those other things is the fact you’re going to need to exorcise the bad habits that have lead you to this point.
+This is hard because it means taking responsibility, cultivating discipline – a word that has become seemingly taboo in today’s culture – and putting in the effort.

 You are going to get frustrated at times; you’re going to feel like you’re busting your ass and nothing’s happening; weeks will go by and you’re not going to see changes; you’re going to think you’re not getting stronger, or gaining muscle, or losing fat and then at that point you’re probably going to give up.
 But this happens to everyone and it’s going to happen to you.

 Being aware that these things are normal and going to happen will mean you’re better able to deal with them when they arise.
 To reiterate the point I made at the start, don’t be afraid of a little bit of discomfort; learn to suffer well because this shit ain’t easy.